theecrit/openoakland.org/src/code-of-conduct.md

 **Official OpenOakland Recordings**
 Any OpenOakland member capturing images on behalf of OpenOakland must follow the opt-in policy.
 This includes capturing images, video, or audio that will be posted or used on official OpenOakland channels, websites, or social media accounts.

 OpenOakland may conduct photo shoots.
 These are pre-arranged events specifically for capturing images, video, or audio for the promotion of OpenOakland events or projects.
-In this instance, each "model" should provide consent by signing a written wavier.
+In this instance, each "model" should provide consent by signing a written waiver.
 This waiver should stipulate that the recordings will only be used for OpenOakland promotions.
 The OpenOakland Communications leads have the discretion to use officially made recordings in promotional materials.

 **Disciplinary Action**
 Any complaints could result in a take down of images on media channels.
 If repeated complaints are filed, OpenOakland steering committee members may take disciplinary action.